-In accordance with the most recent Interior Health restrictions regarding gatherings and events, seating is limited in Council Chambers.
+In accordance with the most recent Interior Health Restrictions regarding gatherings and events, a maximum of 39 members of the public is permitted to attend Council meetings inperson.
 Members of the public must remain seated unless invited to address Council.
-Thank you for your co-operation.